wp-plugins/combo-slideshow/readme.txt

 * Hardcode into any PHP file of a WordPress theme with <code><?php if (class_exists('CMBSLD_Gallery')) { $CMBSLD_Gallery = new CMBSLD_Gallery(); $CMBSLD_Gallery -> slideshow($output = true, $post_id, $exclude, $include, $custom, $width, $height, $thumbs, $caption, $auto, $nolink, $slug, $limit, $size); } ?></code> and the required <code>$post_id</code> or <code>$custom</code> parameters accordingly specified
 * Global post slideshow: auto mode in Homepage and/or Posts + manual function show_combo_slider($category, $postlimit, $exclude, $offset, $n_slices, $size, $width, $height)

-Administration and Settings are heavily borrowed from the Slideshow Gallery Pro plugin (free version) by Cameron Preston and WP Nivo Slider by Rafael Cirolini.
+Administration and Settings have been completely renewed!
+(whereas in previous versions they were heavily borrowed from the Slideshow Gallery Pro plugin (free version) by Cameron Preston and WP Nivo Slider by Rafael Cirolini)
 The selectable front-end effect scripts are the Nivo Slider plugin (on jQuery framework) or SlideShow by Ryan Florence (on MooTools).
+It works great in conjunction with the Gallery Metabox plugin.

 Plugin homepage: http://www.3dolab.net/en/combo-slideshow/